bondarukoleh/java_playground/info/basics.md

 Some cases when you cannot inherit from class:
 1. default, or package-private, non-public class can be subclassed only by in the same package.
 It's not visible outside.
 2. final class means that it's the end of the inheritance line.
 Nobody, ever, can extend a final class.
-    This can be done with security reasons, when you want your method should have one behaviour, because methods cannot be overridden.
+    This can be done with security reasons, when you want your method should have one behavior, because methods cannot be overridden.
 Method can be final too, means it cannot be overriden.
 3. If a class has only private constructors, it can't be subclassed.